sts10/radiation/README.md

 ### SPECIAL NOTE ON V 0.2.0

-If you've upgrading Radiation from version 0.1.2 or lower I would recommend installing v 0.2.0 from scratch. v 0.2.0 has handles user settings much more cleanly and offers basic time zone support, however these changes were substantially enough that I recommend you start from scratch.
+If you've upgrading Radiation from version 0.1.2 or lower I would recommend installing v 0.2.0 from scratch. v 0.2.0 handles user settings much more cleanly and offers basic time zone support, however these changes were substantially enough that I recommend you start from scratch.

 This doesn't mean you'll lose your current posts or your radiation template!
-Remember `/radiation_posts` and `/radiation_templates` both sit out the `/radiation` directory where the application lives.
+Remember `/radiation_posts` and `/radiation_templates` both sit outside the `/radiation` directory where the application lives.

 To do this and upgrade to v 0.2.0, run `rm -rf ~/radiation`.
 Now follow the NEW installation instructions below.